Bread machines aren’t exactly the cheapest piece of equipment on the market. This can lead some to ponder – are bread machines really worth it?

 More people have become health-conscious in recent years, and the Covid-19 pandemic only escalated these newfound #healthgoals.
 One way to ensure you’re eating “healthier” is to make things from scratch at home, including bread.

 If you’re someone who enjoys being in charge of their ingredients and knowing exactly what’s going into their food, you will love having a bread machine.
 From simple to complicated recipes, you have the reins, leaving you confident in every bite.

 4. *Can* Be Cost-Effective

-Now, I emphasize can because it might not be cost-effective for everyone.
+Now, I emphasize can that it might not be cost-effective for everyone.
 For instance, someone who makes a loaf of bread once a month might not find a $100 bread machine worth the investment.

 On the other hand, if you make bread regularly, you will see this as a cost-effective solution.
-This is especially true if you’re a connoisseur of fancier, more expensive bread that can cost over $10 at the local bakery.
+This is especially true if you’re a connoisseur of the fancier, more expensive bread that can cost over $10 at the local bakery.

 5. Saves Time

 Trying to make bread on a busy workday sounds like a nightmare – can I get an amen?
 When you use a bread machine, you don’t have to fuss with the mixing or kneading, which means less time spent in the kitchen.

 Now, keep in mind that bread machines still have to accomplish these things.
 However, there’s a trusty timer.
 So, if you add ingredients in the morning and want them ready to be consumed by the time you’re off work, you can do that.